Thursday, June 3-Sunday, June 6, 2021

 A highlight of the Reunion celebration–put on your dancing shoes and dance to the music of a live band under the stars on back campus.

-Alumnae from the 50th Reunion Class have come together to create a special non-denominational service for Reunion participants.
+Alumnae from the 51st and 50th Reunion Classes have come together to create a special non-denominational service for Reunion participants.
 Enjoy fellowship and special music offered by the Alumnae and Alumni Choir.

 Reunion weekend is about being together, sharing memories, and reaffirming lifelong friendships.
 Enjoy the scheduled Reunion activities, but take some time over the weekend to relax and reconnect with your classmates.
 Enjoy the beauty of campus under the tent where water and soft drinks will be available throughout the weekend.
 Live it up at the evening social events with live entertainment, beer, wine, and non-alcoholic beverages.